bakpakin/Fennel/tutorial.md

   tbl) ; -> {:one 1 :two 2}
 ```

-If a table key has the same name as the variable you're setting it to,
+If a table key has the same name as the variable you're binding it to,
 you can omit the key name and use `:` instead:

 ```fennel